 The business-as-a-force-for-good movement has seen tremendous growth in recent years, Schwarz says.
 He cites the expanding number of Certified B Corps that grew from 0 to 1,000 between 2006 and 2014, and then doubled to more than 2,000 from 2014 to 2016.
 Today, there are over 2,300 of these for-profit companies around the world certified to meet stringent environmental, social and transparency standards.

-"The more we support companies that have a mission to make the world better, the more of those kinds of companies there will be, and the more other companies will follow suit," Schwarz told MNN last year.
+"The more we support companies that have a mission to make the world better, the more of those kinds of companies there will be, and the more other companies will follow suit," Schwarz told MNN in 2016.
 "It’s already happening — we just want to help speed up that progress."